totallynotbrent/Sage/docs/ui.md

 ```

 - Streams answers as they generate; sources cited inline when web search is on.
-- Understanding questions render as buttons; tap one.
+- Understanding questions and the final quiz render as answer cards in the chat.
-- Quizzes and diagrams land in a side rail; the chat stays prose.
+- Uploaded files open in a collapsible side rail; PDFs render there natively.
-- Upload a file and it opens the workspace, where the source pane renders the PDF itself (not its raw text).
 - The mode toggle (strict / normal) sits in the chat composer on both the home page and the workspace.

 The probe and the final quiz are the two question rounds.
 See